AeneasVerif/charon/CONTRIBUTING.md

 #### Tests

 Any non-trivial change to the project must add relevant tests.
-Tests reside in `charon/tests` (the `tests/` is legacy and will soon be moved).
+Tests reside in `charon/tests` (the `tests/` folder is legacy and will soon be moved).
 There are a few kinds:
 - UI tests in `tests/ui`: this is the most common kind.
-Just add a `<file>.rs` file in the folder and it will be tested in `cargo test`.
-Tests support special comments, look at other tests for examples or at `ui.rs` for documentation.
+Just add a `<file>.rs` file in the folder and it will be tested by `cargo test`.
+Tests support special comments, for instance to specify negative tests; look at other tests for examples or at `ui.rs` for documentation.
 Most tests generate a `<file>.out` file which must also be committed;
 - Cargo tests in `tests/cargo`: tests that require running Charon via `cargo`, e.g. because they require dependencies or multiple crates.
 Note that ui tests support a limited form of multi-crate tests using the `//@ aux-crate` comment.
 - Crate data tests in `tests/crate_data.rs`: these verify details of the llbc output that don't show up in the ui output.